brigadier/simplepool/README.md

 =====

 #### Features:
-* Multiple pools each with its' own worker module
+* Multiple pools each with its' own worker module and optional controller module.
+Controller gets started after workers.
+Controller has list of workers in its' args, workers have controller in their args.
 * No trips to ets or gen_servers to get the worker - all the workers are compiled into actual RAM-located beam module as soon as a pool is created
 * It is possible to get all the workers in one call